lrcfmd/Site-Net/README.md

 the outputs will be generated in the histograms folder

 The lightning module is in lightning_module.py, individual torch modules are in modules.py, h5_handler.py contains the database management code, none of these files are to be run directly.

+#### configuration files ####

+yaml is used to configure the models, the paper parameters are defined in the config folder and can be adjusted.

+User friendly way to change the featurizers used from the ones in the paper is a WIP.
+If you want to use your own featurizers, please check h5_handler.py where featurizers functions are in a dictionary that can be extended.
+The dictionary is populated currently with matminer, dscribe and pymatgen featurizers.